 People may also want to formalise an existing parent-child relationship, for example by adopting a now adult foster child or stepchild.

-Family and Community Services (FACS) does not have direct involvement with adult adoption applications.
+Department of Communities and Justice (DCJ) does not have direct involvement with adult adoption applications.

 An adoption order may be made for a person who is 18 or older and was either: